E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Additional Remarks

 \subsection{Low-rank approximation meets many-body approximation in the EM algorithm}

-In Section~\ref{sec:method}, the tensor $\mathcal{T}$ constructed by observed samples is approximated by a low-rank tensor, i.e., $\tensorT\simeq\tensorP^{[k]}=\sum_{\br}\tensorQ^{[k]}$.
+In Section~\ref{sec:method}, the tensor $\mathcal{T}$ constructed by observed samples is approximated by a low-rank tensor, i.e., $\tensorT\simeq\tensorP=\sum_{k,\br}\tensorQ^{[k]}$.
 We naturally interpret $\bi$ as a visible variable because $i_d$ represents the $d$-th feature of the observed data.
-In contrast, the variable $\br$ in the tensor $\mathcal{Q}^{[k]}$ does not have a direct correspondence to any observed feature and the model $\mathcal{P}$ implicitly includes $\br$ by summing over $\br$, i.e., $\sum_{\br}$.
+In contrast, the variable $\br$ in the tensor $\mathcal{Q}^{[k]}$ does not have a direct correspondence to any observed feature, and the model $\mathcal{P}$ implicitly includes $\br$ by summing over $\br$, i.e., $\sum_{\br}$.
 Thus, we can regard $\br$ as a hidden variable and its summation $\sum_{\br}$ as a marginalization, following standard conventions in the machine learning community~\cite{huang2017kullback, ibrahim2021recovering}.
-The degrees of freedom of the hidden variables $(R_1,\dots,R_{V^k})$ correspond to the tensor rank.
-Since any low-rank structure is defined by summing over its ranks, \emph{any low-rank approximation can be regarded as a many-body approximation with hidden variables}.
+The degrees of freedom of the hidden variables $(R_1,\dots,R_{V^k})$ correspond to the tensor rank of $\mathcal{P}^{[k]}$.

 The non-convex nature of low-rank tensor decomposition arises from the hidden variables $\br$ in the model.
 On the other hand, in the many-body approximation optimizing Equation~\eqref{eq:LMBA}, the model $\mathcal{Q}^{[k]}$ contains no indices, explicitly or implicitly, that are not present in the given tensor $\mathcal{M}$.
 In this sense, the many-body approximation corresponds to optimization without hidden variables, which leads to a convex optimization.
-The essence of this work lies in relaxing a low-rank approximation with hidden variables into a many-body approximation without hidden variables, thereby allowing us to find approximate solutions via iteratively applying the global optimal solutions of the many-body approximation obtained by a convex optimization.
+The essence of this work lies in relaxing a low-rank approximation with hidden variables into a many-body approximation without hidden variables, thereby allowing us to find approximate solutions via iteratively applying the global optimal solutions of the many-body approximation obtained by a convex optimization. \GK{In this interpretation, the tensor $\mathcal{Q}^{[k]}$ corresponds to the joint distribution $p_k(i_1,\dots,i_D, r_1,\dots,r_V)$, the tensor $\Phi^{[k]}$ corresponds to the conditional distribution $p(k, r_1,\dots,r_V \mid i_1,\dots,i_D)$, and the model $\mathcal{P}$ corresponds to the marginalized distribution $p(i_1,\dots,i_D) = \sum_{k,\br} p_k(i_1,\dots,i_D, r_1,\dots,r_{V^k})$.}